Gonzaga, Arizona remain atop AP Top 25 in week of changes | Times Leader

 Click here to subscribe today or Login.

-The top six and seven of the top nine teams in the AP Top 25 lost on the same day last week, that led to some big changes in this week’s poll — everywhere but at the top.
+The top six and seven of the top nine teams in the AP Top 25 lost on the same day last week, an unprecedented day of chaos that led to some big changes in this week’s poll — everywhere but at the top.

-Gonzaga and Arizona remained the top two teams , holding steady despite both losing their most recent games.
+Gonzaga and Arizona remained the top two teams in the poll released Monday, holding steady despite both losing their most recent games.

 The Zags received 43 first-place votes from the AP’s 61-person media panel after being a unanimous pick last week.
 No. 3 Baylor had four first-place votes and No. 4 Duke picked up 11.
 Auburn rounded out the top five.